ColonyPlusPlus/ColonyPlusPlus/docs/readme.md

 ## Getting Help

 If you want assistance with the mod, create an issue above or visit the [steam forum thread](http://steamcommunity.com/app/366090/discussions/8/1458455461483481740/) for the mod.
+Alternatively, check out our [Discord Channel](https://discord.gg/mD5vGwp)

 ## How can I make my own mod?